-Keeping your WordPress website updated can be quite a challenge.
-This probably explains why less than 50 percent of WordPress users have upgraded to the latest version despite WordPress’s continued recommendations.
+Keeping your WordPress website updated can be quite challenging.
+This probably explains why just 50+ percent of WordPress users have upgraded to the latest version despite WordPress’s continued recommendations.

 Why is updating WordPress a task that many users ignore?

-WordPress update requires updating the Core WordPress, plugins, and themes.
+WordPress update requires updating the WordPress Core, plugins, and themes.
 This becomes harder when you manage hundreds of websites – each with a different set of plugins and themes.
-Besides, WordPress updates can sometimes break or crash websites – this is an important reason users hesitate to update.
+Besides, WordPress updates can sometimes break or crash websites – this is why users hesitate to update.

 However, WordPress updates are too critical to be ignored.
-Hackers are constantly looking for vulnerabilities in outdated WordPress versions and plugins/themes.
+Hackers constantly look for vulnerabilities in outdated WordPress versions and plugins/themes.
 Updates help protect your website from threats by eliminating these security issues.

 One of the main reasons why you should update WordPress is security.
-Several WordPress sites are compromised because they were running on older WordPress versions, making them vulnerable to malicious attacks.
+Several WordPress sites are compromised because they run on older versions, making them vulnerable to malicious attacks.

 WordPress updates are released after core developers have identified and fixed bugs and vulnerabilities in the older version.
-If you don’t update your WordPress version, you expose your sites to dangers.
+You expose your sites to dangers if you don’t update your WordPress version.

 Another reason is the new features that mostly come with major WordPress updates.
 For example, WordPress 5.0 introduced block editors, WordPress 5.3 came with major UI improvements, and WordPress 5.4 included improvements to the block editor.

 Lastly, you would want your WordPress themes and plugins compatible with your WordPress version.
-Most of the time, themes and plugins developers align their updates with WordPress updates which means if your themes and plugins are compatible with the newer WordPress version and you are still running your site on the old one, things can turn pretty bad very quickly.
+Most of the time, theme and plugin developers align their updates with WordPress updates which means if your themes and plugins are compatible with the newer WordPress version and you are still running your site on the old one, things can turn pretty bad very quickly.

 It is always advised to take both automated and manual backups to prevent this.
 These are some of the elements that you should definitely backup before running the WordPress update process: